standard-procedure/async/README.md

 ## Development

 Coming soon

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/standard-procedure/async.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GNU Lesser General Public Licence](https://www.gnu.org/licenses/lgpl-3.0.txt).
+Paraphrased, this means you can use this library in your applications, but you must make give prominent notice that you are using this code, under this licence, and you must make the source to this library available if the software is distributed.
+Any changes you make _to this library_ must also be released under the LGPL and made available if the software is distributed.
+The licensing for your own code (that does not amend this library) is unaffected.